Waterclau/dpdk_100g/PROJECT_STATUS.md

 ### 4.3 Machine Learning Integration (Medium Priority)

-#### Current State
+#### Current State of My System
-- Feature extraction: ✅ Implemented (19 features)
+- Feature extraction: ✅ I have implemented this (19 features)
-- Model training: ❌ Not implemented
+- Model training: ❌ I have not implemented this yet
-- Real-time inference: ❌ Not implemented
+- Real-time inference: ❌ I have not implemented this yet

-#### Proposed Implementation
+#### My Proposed Implementation

 **Phase 1: Offline Model Training**